Ultra-Processed Food and Mental Health

-Here we outline what UPFs are, and what research is showing about the impact of high UPF intakes on mental health and wellbeing.
+We will outline what UPFs are, and what research is showing about the impact of high UPF intakes on mental health and wellbeing.

 What are ultra-processed foods, or 'UPF'?

 UPFs are defined by the multiple industrial processes and synthetic additives used to make them.
-They are characterized by artificial ingredients and industrial production processes not used in ‘home cooking’, in contrast to whole foods (like vegetables, nuts, eggs, fish or meat), ‘culinary ingredients’ (like vinegar or spices) or ‘processed foods’ (like yoghurt or cheese).
+They are usually characterised by artificial ingredients and industrial production processes not used in ‘home cooking’, in contrast to whole foods (like vegetables, nuts, eggs, fish or meat), ‘culinary ingredients’ (like vinegar or spices) or ‘processed foods’ (like yoghurt or cheese).

-In the UK and US, UPF now account for the majority of calories consumed.
 The UK’s UPF consumption is the highest in Europe (mostly as baked goods, confectionery, processed meats, ready meals, takeaways and soft drinks), accounting for 55% of adults’ and over 60% of children’s calories.

 Mental ill-health and UPF intakes have increased together